edthedev/edthedev.github.io/slides/index.md

 I often give presentations on technical topics.

+Some recordings of presentations that I gave or facilitated are available at [Illinois Mediaspace](https://mediaspace.illinois.edu/esearch/search?keyword=Edward%20delaporte).

 In 2016, I began collecting the slide decks here.

 - [Developer Tour of A Cybersecurity Incident][47]